 Space Cowboys Game Notes at ELP

-JULKS OF ENERGY: Corey Julks hit a solo home run Tuesday and has hit seven home runs over his last 12 games.
-Over his last 12 games, Julks has hit .360 (18x50) with two doubles and a triple to go with the six home runs.
-Julks' seven May home runs are tied for the most in the Pacific Coast League.
-His .731 slugging percentage this month ranks second in the PCL.
+JULKS SMASH: Corey Julks hit a two-run homer Thursday and has hit eight home runs over his last 14 games.
+Over his last 14 games, Julks has hit .367 (22x60) with two doubles and two triples to go with the eight home runs.
+Julks' eight May home runs are tied for the most in the Pacific Coast League.
+His .753 slugging percentage this month leads the PCL.
+Julks is tied for the Space Cowboys' team lead with nine homers this season.
+He has an extra-base hit in each of his last six games, which is the longest active extra-base hit streak in the PCL.
+He's also amidst a 10-game hitting streak, which is tied for the second-longest active streak in the PCL.

-DE G.O.A.T: Alex De Goti went 3-for-5 with two doubles on Wednesday, giving him 12 doubles on the year.
-De Goti is tied for second in the Pacific Coast League in doubles.
-He's also tied for fourth in the league with 19 extra-base hits.

 WHERE TO FIND US: Beginning in 2022, all 150 Space Cowboys games can be heard on ESPN 92.5 FM (Gow Media).
 An audio streaming link is also available at slspacecowboys.com.
 All Space Cowboys games can be seen on MiLB.TV.
 Longtime Houston broadcaster Gerald Sanchez returns as the play-by-play voice of the Space Cowboys.